Broccoliux/repo-roaster/journal.md

 i tested this repo and it been a whole min and it is still get the all the files

 [text](https://github.com/different-ai/openwork)

+now i am hitting slow internet error. fahhhhhhhhhhhhh

+my timeout was only 15secs i have chnaged it to 30, it will be ,much better.

+i  have made the button disabler. then the roast is getting genrated the buttons get disabled and is not click able, means no spaming.